learn-co-curriculum/cssi-prework-python-multiple-and-default-arguments/README.md

     return "Hello " + name + ", we have some " + favorite_food + " for you, but first you'll have to write FizzBuzz in " + language + "!"

 >>> print long_greeting("Danny", "Lasagna", "Ruby")
-Hello Danny, we have some Lasagna for you, but first you'll have to write FizzBuzz in Ruby!
+"Hello Danny, we have some Lasagna for you, but first you'll have to write FizzBuzz in Ruby!""
 ```
 Pretty simple - separate multiple parameters using comments.
 You can use as many parameters as you need.